EntEthAlliance/dlt-interop/.github/ISSUE_TEMPLATE/editorial---markup-issue.md

 ## About you

-Please include a name so your contribution can be publicly acknowledged in the final publication.
+Please include your name so your contribution can be publicly acknowledged in the final publication.

 **Name:** </br>
 **Organization/Company:**</br>